base698/freefall-drift/readme.md

-Simple Free Drift Explorer v0.1
+Simple Freefall Drift Explorer v0.1
 ----------

 Meant to be a more robust example of simulation here: http://www.omniskore.com/freefall_drift2.html